Towards Understanding the Characteristics of Code Generation Errors Made by Large Language Models: Results

-Fig.~\ref{fig:jaccard} shows the distribution of Jaccard similarity scores.
-All six LLMs have low Jaccard similarity scores, which are generally concentrated in the lower ranges---0\%-40\% similarity, with median values falling between 10\%-20\%.
 Fig.~\ref{fig:leven} shows the distribution of Levenshtein distances.
 All models exhibit a wide range of Levenshtein distances for incorrect code, with median distances around or greater than 100.
-Notably, 84.89\% of the incorrectly generated code has Levenshtein distance scores above 50 edits, with 25.92\% of them requiring more than 200 edits.
-Overall, these results indicate that LLM-generated code often exhibits big differences from the ground truth, not just minor errors.
-Addressing these issues would require extensive modifications rather than small edits.
-This underscores the heavy repair effort needed to align the incorrectly generated code with the ground truth.
+Notably, 84.21\% of the incorrectly generated code has Levenshtein distance scores above 50 edits, with 52.63\% of them requiring more than 200 edits. \responseline{The results of Jaccard similarity show similar trends as the Levenshtein distances.
+Due to the page limit, we refer readers to our GitHub repository~\cite{ourwebsite} for the detailed results of Jaccard similarity.}